Skip to content

 Emerging Issue

-Up first this week is a look at the most notable cybercrime trends from the first half of 2022, which includes a rise in business email compromise (BEC) attacks which rely heavily on human targeting and manipulation.
+Up first this week is a look at the most notable cybercrime trends from the first half of 2022, which includes a rise in business email compromise (BEC) attacks that rely heavily on human targeting and manipulation.
 Next, we analyze the latest evolution of the Bumblebee malware loader and its associated botnet.
 Finally, we end with a report on the emergence of GitHub scam repositories in which cybercriminals are attempting to monetize the industry-wide buzz generated by the discovery and reported exploitation of the ProxyNotShell zero-days by suspected state-backed APTs.

 1. Surge in BEC attacks indicative of a rising trend in extortion w/o encryption attacks